joxad/zikobot/README.md

 You will need Java 8 and at least version 1.5.1 of AndroidStudio

+In the file local.properties, you will need to add the location of your java 8 installation, in order to make retrolambda working

+jdk.dir=/usr/lib/jvm/java-8-openjdk-amd64

 # Goals

 This project is an open source alarm which will be on the PlayStore.